-MP 01 Promote the appropriate development and regeneration of the designated 'regeneration areas' identified in this Plan and to include 'Vacant Sites' and 'Derelict Sites' in accordance with the requirements of the Vacant Sites Officer and the Regeneration section.
-MP 02 Promote the development and regeneration of the 'Strategic Sites' identified in the Longford Local Area Plan in accordance with the Town Centre First Strategy.
-MP 03 Identify additional 'Regeneration Areas' as required, to include areas suffering from social and economic deprivation within Longford town.
+MP 01 Promote the appropriate development and regeneration of the designated 'regeneration areas' identified in this Plan and to include Vacant Sites and Derelict Sites in accordance with the requirements of the Vacant Sites Officer and the Regeneration section.
+MP 02 Promote the development and regeneration of the 'Strategic Sites' identified in the Longford Local Area Plan, to include on a Master Plan basis.
+MP 03 Identify additional Regeneration Areas as required, to include areas suffering from social and economic deprivation within Longford town.
 MP 04 Promote innovative solutions to ensure social, economic and environmental gain for communities.
+MP 05 Masterplans shall be prepared for the identified 'Strategic Sites' in consultation with the community and also with relevant statutory bodies during the lifetime of this Plan.
+Additional areas suffering from social and economic deprivation will also be prioritised.
+MP 06 Carry out master planning to ensure that large areas of land are appropriately planned and developed in a sustainable manner, which include provision for phasing, infrastructure provision, community facilities, density, layout, open spaces, landscaping and development design briefs and statements.
+MP 07 Finalise and agree a masterplan for the appropriate regeneration and renaturing of the floodplain areas of the Ballyminion area of Longford Town.
+MP 08 Prepare masterplans for additional areas as required, such as the Ardnacassa and St Michael's Road areas of Longford Town and other areas suffering from social and economic deprivation within Longford town.

-MP 05 Ensure the development of strategic sites shall include the provision of improved transport infrastructure links to support the economic development of Longford Town in accordance with the provisions of the Local Transport Plan and the transport measures contained in the Sustainable Transport section of this Plan.
-MP 06 Seek funding from a variety of local, national and EU sources as part of the dedicated town regeneration initiative.
+- MP 09 Encourage private development in accordance with a detailed and agreed masterplan that fully addresses the potential of the site in its wider context. - MP 10 Seek funding from a variety of local, national and EU sources as part of the dedicated town regeneration initiative.